 Thermal Modelling Specialists

-- Thermal bridge in a link without a Farrat Thermal Break.
+- Thermal bridge in a connection without a Farrat Structural Thermal Break.
 The temperature of the steel is on the hot side of the outer-wall system (9.8°C) and heat loss (χ value) is 1,31W / K.

 - Distribution of temperature with Farrat Structural Thermal Break plate (TBK).
 The temperature on the hot side of the facade system has been improved to 16.5°C and the heat loss is limited to 0.35 W/K = 73% less heat loss.